TarunG1122/State-Wise-Stock-market-Sentiment-Analysis-Using-Web-Scraping-And-KeyBERT/README.md

 ### Aim of the Project :

 The main aim of the project is state-wise stock market sentiment analysis for social media keywords planning and advertisement.
-This project uses web scraping to collect text-based data from platforms like Facebook, Twitter, Pinterest, and Instagram.
+This project uses web scraping tools to collect text-based data from platforms like Facebook, Twitter, Pinterest, and Instagram.
 The data is then processed using a natural language processing algorithm (keyBERT) for specific keywords, as well as WordCloud for graphical representations of word frequency, which emphasize words that appear more frequently.
 The end output is a list of keywords that can be used to analyse state-wise people’s perception of the stock market for social media advertisements.

 ### Procedure:
 1. Data Extraction using web scraping: